mlibrary/heliotrope/README.md

 to only run in development mode.

 # Testing
-To execute the continuous integration task run by Travis CI
+To execute the continuous integration task run by CircleCI

 ```
 $ bundle exec rails ci